develop2arman/rust-all-in-one/workspace/memory/MEMORY.md

 > "** because a function’s local variables"

 > The heap is less organized: when you put data on the heap, you request a certain amount of space.
 The memory allocator finds an empty spot in the heap that is big enough, marks it as being in use, and returns a pointer, which is the address of that location.
-This process is called allocating on the heap and is sometimes abbreviated as just allocating.
-Pushing values onto the stack is not considered allocating.
+This process is called allocating on the heap and is sometimes abbreviated as just allocating. *Pushing values onto the stack is not considered allocating*.
 Because the pointer to the heap is a known, fixed size, you can store the pointer on the stack, but when you want the actual data, you must follow the pointer.
 Think of being seated at a restaurant.
 When you enter, you state the number of people in your group, and the staff finds an empty table that fits everyone and leads you there.
 If someone in your group comes late, they can ask where you’ve been seated to find you.

-> Pushing to the stack is faster than allocating on the heap because the allocator never has to search for a place to store new data; that location is always at the top of the stack.
-Comparatively, allocating space on the heap requires more work, because the allocator must first find a big enough space to hold the data and then perform bookkeeping to prepare for the next allocation.
+> Pushing to the stack is faster than allocating on the heap because the allocator **never has to search** for a place to store new data; that location is always at the top of the stack.
+Comparatively, *allocating space on the heap requires more work, because the allocator must first find a big enough space to hold the data and then perform bookkeeping to prepare for the next allocation.*

 ## What is dynamic memory allocation?
 > At any given time, a running program has a fixed number of bytes with which to get its work done.
 >
 > *When the program would like more memory*, it needs to ask for more **from the OS**.
->

 > Dynamic memory allocation is a three-step process:
 - Request memory from the OS via a system call.
 In the UNIX family of operating systems, this system call is **alloc().
 In MS Windows, the call is HeapAlloc()**.
 - Make use of the allocated memory in the program.